 - Change the location of the baby’s crib in the room so that he or she has to look in different directions to see the door or the window.

-- If there is an element of torticollis (neck stiffness) this will also require treatment in order for the repositioning therapy to be effective.
+- If there is an element of torticollis (neck stiffness) this will also require treatment for the repositioning therapy to be effective.

 Adjustments to the helmet need to be made every 1-2 weeks because a baby’s head grows very quickly.
 This involves adjusting the foam lining and/or portions of the outside plastic helmet.
 A second helmet may be required if the baby grows out of the first helmet prior to completion of treatment.